anderslanglands/ustr/README.md

 there is no de-allocation because the canonical version stays in the set.
 Also, therefore, no user code mistake can lead to memory leaks.
-- Creating a new UString is faster than String::from()

 But there are some problems, too.
 Canonical strings are never freed from the table.
 So in some sense all the strings "leak", but they only leak one copy for each unique string that the program ever comes across.
+Creating a `UString` is roughly equivalent to `String::from()` on a single thread, but performance will be worse if trying to create many `UString`s in tight loops from multiple threads due to lock contention for the global cache.

-On the whole, ustrings are a really great string representation
+On the whole, `UString`s are a really great string representation
 - if you tend to have (relatively) few unique strings, but many copies of those strings;
 - if the creation of strings from raw characters is relatively